paritytech/txwrapper-core/packages/txwrapper-examples/statemint/README.md

-# Common Good Parachain Sufficient Asset Example:
+# Statemint/Statemine Sufficient Asset Example:

+# Note: this example uses the substrate chain `trappist-rococo` which serves as a wrapper for a statemint/statemine environment

 ## How to construct a transaction using a sufficient asset to pay fees in `txwrapper-core`